jupiterbak/ayx-node/README.md

 This will download the this library and add a dependency entry in your `package.json` file.

-If you are a Typescript user, you will need the Node.js type definitions to use the driver's definitions:
+If you are a Typescript user, you will need the Node.js type definitions:

 ```sh
 npm install -D @types/node